Fire hazard inspection process

 Fire Prevention Officers will inspect all areas conducting fire hazard inspections to ensure neighbourhoods are prepared for the fire season.

-If a property is identified with a fire hazard, a Fire Prevention Notice will be issued under the CFA Act, which requires the property owner to remove the fire hazard as directed by the expiry date or face further action and a fine.
+If a property is identified as having a fire hazard, a Fire Prevention Notice will be issued under the CFA Act, which requires the property owner to remove the fire hazard as directed by the expiry date or face further action and a fine.

 Cost associated at this stage